 Recommendations that were included in comments to the PSC:

 -PSC rules require that a formal hearing be held unless waived, not waived unless protest is substantial;

 -PSC should not have ignored the opinions of Staff in waiving solar siting rule requirements of transmission line support drawings in the application;

 -The information in the advertisement was unclear and unreadable;

 -This facility serves little benefit to the people of Jefferson County and an unknown amount of tax income.
 The economic impact study is severely flawed in many ways. (pg 92-104);

--The permitted use of solar facilities zoning for the rural land is under litigation; required permits may not be forthcoming;
+-The permitted use of solar facilities zoning for the rural land was under litigation; required local permits may not be forthcoming;

 -Affidavit of Emily Dalager (EDF Project development Manager) has an incorrect date for start of operations and her timeline for construction contradicts the plan of Environmental Consultants Potesta & Associates in removal of trees;

 -There is no proof that Wild Hill has provided information to adjacent landowners as noted by the State Historical Program Officer (pg 30-31 of the application) This notification should be done before the requested hearing to allow for those citizens most affected to be aware of what is occurring in their backyard.